Cloud storage is useful, but it has many confusing and competing alternatives.

 Dropbox is installed and working on all the platforms I use.

 2. Dropbox synchronization works

 Synchronization is a feature in Dropbox, Google Drive, and One Drive.
 When a file is changed, added, or deleted in one place, that change is automatically made across all installations of the tool for that account.
-As I copy photos to a synchronized folder on my laptop, those files are automatically replicated to the cloud and to the other machines on which I have the same cloud storage tool installed.
+As I copy photos to a synchronized folder on my laptop, those files are automatically uploaded to the cloud and then downloaded to the other machines on which I have the same cloud storage installed.

 For me, Dropbox has proven to be the most reliable.
 If two of my machines running Dropbox are on the same local network — say two machines in my home — they transfer directly, without the slowdown or data usage of sending the data up and down my internet connection.
 Internet connections come and go, especially while traveling, and Dropbox appears to be very resilient.
 It transfers when it can, pauses when it can’t, and transparently resumes when the internet connection is available once again.

-I’m writing this while traveling, with a somewhat unstable internet connection.4 I’m relying on Dropbox to back up the photos I take on my trip, and it’s just quietly doing its job in the background without any fuss required.
+I wrote the original version of this with a somewhat unstable internet connection while traveling.4 I’m relying on Dropbox to back up the photos I take on my trip, and it’s just quietly doing its job in the background without any fuss.